internetarchive/dweb-mirror/USING.md

 The first time you access the server this will depend on what was installed on the server, and it might be empty.

 Notice that most of the tiles should have a White, Green or Blue dot in the top right to indicate that you are crawling them.
-* A White dot means the item has been downloaded and enough of it has been downloaded to be viewed offline.
+* A White dot means that enough of this item has been downloaded to be viewed offline.
 * The Green dot indicates that we are checking this item each time we crawl and getting enough to display offline.
 * A Blue dot indicates we are crawling all the content of the item, this could be a lot of data, for example a full resolution version of the video.
 Its rare that you’ll use this.